lukaskupczyk/react-hook-theme/README.md

 ### Provider

-Wrap your App in the `ThemeProvider`.
+Wrap the application in the `ThemeProvider`.

 ```typescript
 /*